ShumailaAhmed/AI-Workshop/README.md

 plot_fit('Initial Model')
 ```

-As we can see the initial model is not a best fit for out data, so we will apply gradient descent to train it.
+As we can see the initial model is not the best fit for our data, so we will apply gradient descent to train it.

 ![Initial Parameters before optimization](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/initial_model.png)

 ### Model Training

-As we discussed the criterion by which we will compute the error of the model is cross entropy loss.
-Since we have two classes, we will use binary cross entropy loss.
+As we discussed the criterion by which we will compute the error of the model is a cross-entropy loss.
+Since we have two classes, we will use binary cross-entropy loss.

 ```
 criterion = nn.BCELoss() #binary loss cross entropy
 optimizer = torch.optim.SGD(model.parameters(), lr=0.01) # define loss function schocastic gradient descent
 ```
-Time to train the model, we will train for specified no of epochs, we itterate through data set, calculate error function, back propagate the gradient of error and update weight and bias.
+Time to train the model, we will train for a specified no of epochs, we iterate through data set, calculate error function, backpropagate the gradient of error and update weight and bias.

 ```
 epochs = 1000